 Finfish sampling conducted for this study in 2002/2003 did not collect any scup (MPA, 2005).
 VIMS ChesMMAP maps and data for the period of record (2002 - 2021) show only one station with a total catch-count of scup within approximately 2 miles of the Barren Island vicinity, or within Maryland waters generally.
-Conversely, ChesMMAP data show that scup were caught at numerous stations with total catch-counts of 10 - 250 in Virginia waters (VIMS, 2021).
-Sampling for this study conducted in 2020 and 2021 collected no scup at Barren Island (Anchor, 2021).
+Conversely, ChesMMAP data show that scup was caught at numerous stations with total catch-counts of 10 - 250 in Virginia waters (VIMS, 2021).
+Sampling for this study conducted in 2020 and 2021 collected no scup at Barren Island (Anchor QEA, 2021).
 Scup thus appear likely to be only occasional transients in Barren Island waters.

-Scup are a demersal species that use several benthic habitats from open water to structured areas for feeding and possibly shelter (Table 3; Steimle et al., 1999).
+Scup are a demersal species that use several benthic habitats from open water to structured areas for feeding and possibly shelter (Table 6; Steimle et al., 1999).
 Juveniles feed on small benthic invertebrates, fish eggs, and larvae.
 Adults prey on benthic and near bottom invertebrates, and small fish (Steimle et al., 1999).

-Sampling results indicate that scup juveniles and adults apparently do not occur in substantial numbers in Barren Island waters.
-Scup juvenile and adult salinity preferences indicate that scup would only be in Barren Island waters during limited periods of a typical year.
+Sampling results indicate that scup juveniles and adults do not appear to occur in substantial numbers in South borrow area waters.
+Scup juvenile and adult salinity preferences indicate that scup would only be in South borrow area waters during limited periods of a typical year.
 Scup are good swimmers and could easily avoid construction activities and turbidity disturbances if they are present.
+However, any scup that venture too close to the dredge intake could be entrained and destroyed.
 In combination, these considerations imply that minimal or negligible physical impacts to scup juvenile or adult individuals would be expected.

-Barren Island and vicinity waters appear to constitute only brief duration EFH in a typical year for scup juveniles and adults based on the species salinity preferences (Table 3).
-Additionally, water depths are generally too shallow to meet scup adult depth preferences.
-Sampling data do not support that Barren Island waters have substantial number of scup.
-Accordingly, any effects upon scup EFH would likely be minimal to negligible.
+The South borrow area waters appear to constitute only brief duration EFH in a typical year for scup juveniles and adults based on the species salinity preferences (Table 6).
+Sampling data does not support South borrow area having a substantial number of scup.
+Accordingly, any effects to the habitat would have minimal to negligible effects on scup.